BAFTA Attendees Encouraged to Wear Black to Support Time's Up

 Clasos

-After several celebrities wore black to the 2018 Golden Globes, the female attendees of the 2018 BAFTA Film Awards are being asked to follow suit and wear black to support Time's Up.
+Just a few weeks after celebrities wore black to the 2018 Golden Globes, female BAFTA Film Award attendees are being asked to follow suit and wear black to support Time's Up.

 The news comes after Deadline obtained a copy of a letter sent by a "collective of U.K. based female film and television industry leaders."